 Financial support for employers

 Employers who are keen to hire newcomers with disabilities can access programs and supports offered by their provincial governments.
 In many cases, this takes the form of government funding for making the workplace accessible.
 The National Educational Association of Disabled Students has a national directory of such programs on its website, Finding Funding to Accommodate Employees with Disabilities.

-As an alternative to paid employment, a newcomer with disability may wish to start his or her own entrepreneurial endeavour, perhaps from home.
+As an alternative to paid employment, a newcomer with a disability may wish to start his or her own entrepreneurial endeavour, perhaps from home.
 In the GTA, JobSkills is one organization that offers a workshop program on Self-Employment for Persons with Disabilities, although this program is not designed for newcomers specifically.

 The Canadian Centre on Disability Studies has a handbook entitled: Best Practices in the Home-Based Employment of People with Disabilities.
-While this document is focussed on home-based telework arrangements with an employer and while communications technology has advanced considerably since its publication in 2002, many of the issues and strategies discussed are applicable to a home-based business today.
+While this document is focused on home-based telework arrangements with an employer, and while communications technology has advanced considerably since its publication in 2002, many of the issues and strategies discussed are applicable to a home-based business today.